 1. Should I Get an Adjustable- or Fixed-Rate Loan?

 The answer to this mortgage question mostly comes down to your finances and personal preferences.
 You may like the predictable payments of fixed-rate loans, or you may prefer to take a gamble and see if your payment amounts decrease after a specific period of time with an adjustable-rate mortgage.
-If you know you’ll be in your home for several years, a fixed-rate loan is likely to be your best bet.
+If you know you’ll be in your home for several years, a fixed-rate loan may be the way to go.

-2. How Do I Check My Free Credit Report?
+2. How Do I Check My Credit Report?

 3. What Is an Appraisal, and Do I Need One?